r0x0r/pywebview/README.md

 # VirtualEnv issues
 Under virtualenv on OS X, a window created with pywebview has issues with keyboard focus and Cmd+Tab.
 This behaviour is caused by the Python interpreter that comes with virtualenv.
 To solve this issue, you need to overwrite `your_venv/bin/python` with the Python interpreter found on your system.
 Alternatively you can configure your virtual environment to use another Python interpreter as described [here](https://virtualenv.pypa.io/en/stable/userguide/#using-virtualenv-without-bin-python).

+# Security considerations

+When using a local web server, [CSRF attacks](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) can be a major problem if not implemented correctly.
+To prevent such an attack, you have to secure your local web server API.
+For an example a library like [flask-seasurf](https://flask-seasurf.readthedocs.io/en/latest/) alongside Flask can be used to secure the API.